smnorris/roadintegrator/README.md

 ## Limitations and Caveats

 The authoritative source for built roads in British Columbia is the [Digital Road Atlas](https://catalogue.data.gov.bc.ca/dataset/digital-road-atlas-dra-master-partially-attributed-roads).
 The process used in these scripts **IS NOT A COMPRENSIVE CONFLATION/MERGE** of the input road layers, it is a quick approximation.
-All outputs are specifically for cumulative effects and strategic level analysis.
-With the exception of the DRA features, the data should not be considered positionally accurate.
+The intent of the processing is to retain all input features not covered by a higher priority road - due to the nature of duplication in BC road data, the output will always be an over-representation of roads.

 Several specific issues will lead to over-representation of roads: